matthewdean/brick-recreations/README.md

 # brick-recreations

 ## Mission
-Preserve the rich history of LEGO by creating digital representations of LEGO websites and buildable models present in LEGO media.
+Preserve the rich history of LEGO by digitally recreating models in LEGO media

 Note that LEGO is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.